The First Wrigley Field & "W" Flag

 Nineteen Hall of Fame players trained with the Cubs on Catalina Island, including such legends as Grover Cleveland Alexander, Dizzy Dean, Roger Hornsby, Joe McCarthy and Hack Wilson.

 The "W Flag" also has its origins in Catalina.
-William Wrigley owned the Wilmington Transportion Company.
+William Wrigley owned the Wilmington Transportation Company.
 The company was founded in 1877 by the Banning brothers, the original owners of Catalina Island.
 The company operated several vessels that transported visitors from mainland ports to Catalina Island, including the S.S.
 Catalina and S.S.
 Avalon.
-The Wilmington Transportation Company's logo was a blue flag with a white W. In 1937, Wrigley brought the W flag to Chicago.
-The flag became a symbol for the team's wins or losses.
+The Wilmington Transportation Company's logo was a blue flag with a white W. In 1983, the W flag became a symbol for the Chicago Cubs' wins or losses.
 With a game win, a white flag with a blue W was hoisted up the flagpole to signal Wrigley field passerby's of a win and a blue flag with a white L signaled a loss for the Chicago team. #FlytheW